SEO / Editorial

 For a small business, this is the dividing line.
 A contractor who writes generic advice about choosing the right contractor is producing content any AI model can generate on its own.
 A contractor who writes about a specific project, a specific problem solved on a specific job site in a specific neighborhood, is producing something search systems value: experience that cannot be replicated from a public dataset.

 This is also why portfolio work, case studies, and project documentation are competitive assets, not decoration.
-A law firm that documents compliance requirements in a specific jurisdiction.
-A design studio that explains the strategic decisions behind a specific rebrand.
-These are pages that AI systems and traditional search alike will prefer over content that reads like it was assembled from the same public knowledge base every other site already drew from.
+A design studio that explains the strategic decisions behind a specific rebrand is producing pages that AI systems and traditional search alike will prefer over content that reads like it was assembled from the same public knowledge base every other site already drew from.

 From the Guide